 Take part in one of Australia’s great arts festivals

 From shutting down highways to letting giants run loose throughout the CBD, Perth Festival has a reputation for thinking (and doing) big.
 Best of all, many of these big ideas and events are free for everyone in the community to enjoy.
 Check out the festival’s website and start planning your Perth festival experience now.
+In 2024 it's running from February 9 to March 3.

-Eat Perth’s best gelato
+Eat some of Perth’s best gelato

 Explore Perth’s lesser-known beaches